 Takeover Day is a celebration of children and young people’s contributions to museums, galleries, arts organisations, archives and heritage sites.
 It’s a day on which they are given meaningful roles, working alongside staff and volunteers to participate in the life of the museum.
-So get involved this year on 18 November 2016.

 Tips on maximising your resources

 Takeover Day doesn’t have to cost a lot – involving young people on Takeover Day can save you money!